JeanChristopheMorinPerso/rez-pip/docs/source/transition.rst

 The previous ``rez-pip`` had a complex logic to find both Python and pip.
 It was error prone, confusing and also annoying to setup.

-The new ``rez-pip`` bundles pip, which means it's ready to be used as is without any extra work/steps.
+The new ``rez pip2`` bundles pip, which means it's ready to be used as is without any extra work/steps.
 We bundle the `standalone zip application`_ which is extremely convenient because it's a single file.

 Bundling has multiple advantages: